 Benefits of TPO

-The notable features and benefits of TPO membranes are their seams that are hot air welded, which enables total seam strength to be three times stronger than other rubber roofs that utilize tape systems.
+The notable features and benefits of TPO roofing membranes are their seams that are hot air welded, which enables total seam strength to be three times stronger than other rubber roofs that utilize tape systems.
 TPO membranes are also about six times stronger than rubber roofs where seams have been glued.

 TPO membranes are extremely flexible and easier to install than more traditional roofing materials, plus they are resistant to Ultraviolet (UV) radiation and ozone exposure.
 The membranes are also helpful in reducing solar heat gain, and they can reduce energy consumption, as the manufacturing process for TPO incorporates energy efficiency in its construction techniques.